jonasbutt/ShowsService/README.md

 * Instead of public access, configure proper authentication for the Hangfire dashboard
 * Create more unit tests
 * Create integration tests using `TestServer` and `WebApplicationFactory`
-* Reduce Hangfire latency by swichting to Redis
+* Reduce Hangfire latency by switching to Redis
 * In `ShowIngestionBackgroundService`, find a better way to determine the ingestion process has been kicked off
 * Wrap the static Hangfire `BackgroundJob` class in an interface to improve testability